 The optimum boundary map for Rainbow Springs State Park shows much more than the typical optimum boundary map.
-This map shows the normal identified optimum boundary parcels that the park is interested in acquiring and managing along with many other lands that are not for park acquisition but rather alternative managing agencies.
+This map shows the normal identified optimum boundary parcels that the park is interested in acquiring and managing along with many other lands that are not for park acquisition but rather for alternative managing agencies.
 The purpose of adding these additional properties is to show the importance of regional conservation efforts to help protect the Rainbow Springshed.
-Additional lands that are listed include Florida Forever projects, conservation lands, and a large area of lands that are within the primary protection zone of the Rainbow springshed and are a primary focus area for the conservation of the lands to further protect the integrity of the springs recharge areas.
+Additional lands that are listed include Florida Forever projects, conservation lands, and a large area of lands that are within the Primary Focus Area of the Rainbow springshed and are an area for the conservation of the lands to further protect the integrity of the springs recharge areas.
 Large undeveloped parcels with single owners are focused on in the map as they would provide a more efficient acquisition.
-These parcels lie within the priority focus area and are important lands to be conserved and managed to improve the quality and health of the springshed.
+These parcels lie within the PFA and are important lands to be conserved and managed to improve the quality and health of the springshed.